Fatty liver disease life insurance

 This is because the infection is most commonly spread through consuming contaminated food or drink, rather than through transmission of bodily fluids or at birth.

-For this reason, it can be relatively straightforward to secure cover.
+For this reason, it could be relatively straightforward to secure cover.

 If applying for life insurance while the hepatitis A virus still present, it’s likely that your application will be postponed until you have made a full recovery.